Skip To Main Content

 Georgetown Visitation and Slavery

 The 1800 census lists one enslaved person living with “The Three Pious Ladies.”
-During Father Clorivière’s tenure the Convent employed a dealer in Southern Maryland, who sold enslaved people inherited by nuns or donated by benefactors to fund an ambitious building campaign.
+During Father Clorivière’s tenure, the Convent employed a dealer in Southern Maryland who sold enslaved people inherited by nuns or donated by benefactors to fund a building campaign.
+Primary sources contain information on manumissions and self-emancipations.
+On April 16, 1862, the District of Columbia Compensated Emancipation Act freed over 3,100 individuals in the federal district, including twelve by Visitation.

 List documenting the sale of 21 enslaved people between the years of 1819 and 1822, an account reconciled between the Convent and George W. Neale, the Convent’s slave dealer in Southern Maryland, March 25, 1824.
 Georgetown Visitation Monastery Archives [RGII, s10, Box 1, f3, Id935#1].